np2048/Python/shInstall/README.md

 $ git clone <your github config repository URL> Config

-$ Config/install.py vim
+$ ./install.py Config/vim

-This will backup your current .vimrc config file (actually rename it to .vimrc.default) and copy .vimrc from the reposytory to the system path stored it the path/.vimrc file
+This will backup your current system .vimrc config file (actually rename it to .vimrc.default) and copy .vimrc from the reposytory to the system path stored it the path/.vimrc file

 When a PC already have local copy of your config repository simply run